 7. Accounting expenses.
 If you use bookkeeping software or bookkeeping services, tax preparation software, or you hire a CPA or Enrolled Agent to prepare your business taxes, you can then write those costs off.

 8. Business meals.
 For 2021 and 2022 only, businesses were generally allowed to deduct the full cost of business-related food and beverages purchased from a restaurant.
-In 2023 this reverts to the usual limit of 50% of the cost of the meal.
+In 2023 this reverted to the usual limit of 50% of the cost of the meal.
 Otherwise, this deduction is generally limited to 50% of the cost of the meal.
 There are some additional restrictions (meals can’t be extravagant, for example), but a couple of examples for self-employed individuals and business owners include meals while traveling away from home on business (whether you eat alone or with others) or meals at a business convention.

 9. Business interest.
 If you get a small business loan and use it to pay for business expenses, you will likely be able to deduct the interest.
 You must be legally liable for the debt and there must be a “true debtor-creditor relationship.”
 If you qualify you may be able to deduct the cost of that interest— including for business credit card debt.
 Business bank account fees are also often deductible.